+We will try to explain what cholesterol is, as simply as possible.
 Cholesterol is not that bad as it is made out to be.
 Most of us believed what was universally accepted for many years: that cholesterol is bad for us.
 But this is wrong, cholesterol is one of the most essential nutrient for our human body to function.
-New research and new health advisories all say that cholesterol is actually good.
+Now new research and new health advisories all say that cholesterol is actually good.
 You need not avoid good food like eggs, milk and butter.
 Watch this video from CBN News.
 It tells us that new research points to the fact that cholesterol is good and helps us to live longer.
 See the video to be convinced that it is true.

 Where is cholesterol found in the body?

 Cholesterol is a waxy, fat-like substance that’s is in our blood circulating around the body.
 It is found in all cells of the body and is produced in our liver and intestines.
 Cholesterol in the right amount is essential for our health.
 Every single cell in our body uses Cholesterol to produce the cell membranes.
 Nearly half of the dry weight of our brain is fat, and a quarter of this is cholesterol.
 Cholesterol is essential to produce Vitamin D, sex hormones like testosterone and estrogen, bile acids, etc.E

 How much does diet affect cholesterol levels

 Our body produces its own cholesterol.
 Our liver and intestine makes Cholesterol by converting fats and carbohydrates.
 Even if we do not eat any fat, our own body can convert carbohydrates like sugar or starch from wheat, rice, etc. into fat.
 This fat then gets converted to cholesterol.
 So even if we are on a fat free diet and eating only carbohydrates like wheat or rice, our bodies can still make enough and more cholesterol.
 Thus scientists have now come to the conclusion that cholesterol from food is not what makes high cholesterol levels in our blood.